mmomtchev/query-mvt/README.md

 ## raw MVT tiles

-Most commercial public mapping services such as Qwant do not have a `metadata.json` but tend to use the same `EPSG:3857` projection and world bounds:
+Most commercial public mapping services such as Qwant do not have a `metadata.json` but tend to use the same `EPSG:3857` projection (aka Web Mercator) and world bounds:

 ```js
 import * as queryMVT from 'query-mvt';